bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-register.md

-# Add Block to Repository landing.repo.register
+# Add a Custom Block to the Repository landing.repo.register

 {% note warning "We are still updating this page" %}